HackRU/twitch-plays/README.md

 # Twitch Plays hackRU
 twitch_plays_hackru is a Python library for twitch chatters to be able to vote on commands in a game.

+## Important NOTE
+**DON'T UPLOAD YOUR OATH TOKEN TO GITHUB** it gives api acces to your account and somone can use your account without your permission if its public. also if you are submitting a hack, we don't need your oath key, we will enter our own for our demo stream so don't worry.

 ## Installation

 ```pip3 install twitch_plays_hackru.```